 The pix below capture a few of our 43 horses as they lug all of the stuff mentioned above – the various tents, the trekkers’ duffels, the food, etc.).
 Each horse carried between fifty and sixty kilograms.
 In the first two images, they cross a side stream on a rough wooden bridge.
 Then the trail was back to the Paro Chhu.

 Lunch Day 3 and the same set-up that had amazed us the day before!
 The three horses carrying the food and gear got to graze while we had our sit-down meal.

 I was impressed with Yangphel’s (the local trekking agency in charge of the trip) choice of a camp chair!
-It invested in the pricy Helinox Chair One XL (US $150. each!)
-One the plus side they only weigh 1.5 kg. each and are fairly compact and take some abuse.
+It invested in the pricy Helinox Chair One XL (U.S. $150. each!)
+On the plus side, they only weigh 1.5 kg. each and are fairly compact and take some abuse.
 One horse could carry all the chairs and the three equally compact tables!

 We didn’t know it but our lunch spot was only a 4-km. walk away from the Jomolhari campsite, which we reached shortly after 2 p.m.